Take care of all of your senior needs at one time and place:

 - Click here to order your cap and gown for commencement.
 Follow directions provided to ensure availability of a cap and gown at GradFest.
-Orders must be placed before March 8.
+Orders must be placed by April 1.

 - After you complete the Piper Center’s First Destination survey (see below), you will pay for your cap and gown at GradFest and take them with you.

 Help us help you with your transition to post-college life by completing the “Class of 2015: First Destination” survey.
 Piper Center staff members will be available with information about “next steps” after you walk across the stage on Commencement Day.
 When your survey is complete, you will receive your cap and gown.